juanfp900/DataVisualization/TorontoData/README.md

     [link to Tabelau Public](https://public.tableau.com/en-us/s/)

 When you run the file "TorontoData.py".
 It should create a shape file called "TorontoIncomeData.shp" that you can then use to create a view using Tableau.
 To do this.
+   - Open the Tableau public application that you just installed on your computer
    - Go to the blue menu on the left side of the start page.
 You should see "Connect" as the title to this menu.
    - Click "Spatial File" under the Connect section of the menu.
    - Here you will be able to import the shape file that was just created